In This Section

 While getting in and out of Denver can be challenging, especially at rush hour, the League's location is convenient to major interstates and city arteries.
 With 48 on-site, free spaces, the League can handle most visitors and meetings easily with no parking headaches.

 One of the biggest benefits to both the League and its municipal members is the meeting and workshop space with audiovisual equipment.
 The space can accommodate up to 72 classroom-style for meetings, while also able to handle smaller workshops, or even accommodate two meetings at the same time when the space is divided.
-The space is available to League members for meetings that pertain to municipal business.
-To request use of the meeting space, complete and return this form; request for meeting space is not confirmed until the meeting room request form is approved and signed by CML.
+The space is available to League municipal members for meetings that pertain to municipal business.
+To request use of the meeting space, complete this form; request for meeting space is not confirmed until the meeting room request form is approved and signed by CML.

 The building is handicapped accessible with dedicated parking spaces, entry ramps, and an elevator.